 RACAL receivers at MI-6 - This is the famous scene (for radio enthusiasts) near the beginning of the 1962 James Bond movie "Dr. No" where MI-6 has lost contact with their Jamaica operative.

 Are those RA-17C version receivers?...note the meter switch isn't a toggle but a rotary switch as used on the RA-17C versions.
-The close-up above right shows the rotary switch knob very well.
-Also, lack of the EXT VFO switch located next to the Kilocycle tuning knob indicates that these aren't UK-type RA-117 receivers.
+The close-up above right shows the rotary meter switch knob very well.
+Also, lack of the EXT-INT VFO switch located next to the Kilocycle tuning knob indicates that these aren't UK-type RA-117 receivers.
+Neither photo shows the panel area to the left of the KC tuning knob very well but the RA-117's EXT-INT VFO switch is located "centered" between the KC tuning knob and the BFO knob and should be visible, but isn't.
 Interestingly, all of the receivers in this scene were not powered up (no dial illumination.)

 The movie scene (above left) can be found many places on the Internet.
 The close-up (above right) is from "Harry's Photos, Watches & Cars" website.
 Even in the close-up, the receivers aren't powered up.
 Note that the "POWER" switch is down on the receiver in front of the operator.
 I guess the receivers really didn't have to be turned on,...after all,...these guys were actors and it is just a movie.

 Mr. Kisch, the "guard in the white lab coat and a tie" was played by Michael Mellinger (he's in several scenes throughout the movie including the raid on Ft.
 Knox, though he has an US Army uniform on then.)